 In October 2004, a 3-month-old kitten (Felis domesticus) was adopted from the Society of the Prevention of Cruelty to Animals (East London, Eastern Cape Province, South Africa) and lived with its owner on a farm 23 km outside the city.
 It had been neutered and had been vaccinated at 10 months of age with an adjuvanted inactivated vaccine against rabies (Rabisin; Merial, Lyon, France), but no subsequent vaccinations were given.
 The cat spent most of the day indoors, but went out at night and returned in the morning.
 Unusual behavior was noticed in March 2006.
 It appeared dull and physically unbalanced and its pupils were dilated but it was not aggressive.
 The cat was humanely killed, and its brain was sent to the Onderstepoort Veterinary Institute for rabies testing.

 On June 17, 2005, a 6-month-old puppy (Canis familiaris) was brought by its owner to a veterinarian in the rural town of Nkomazi (Mpumalanga Province, South Africa).
 The dog had a temperature of 39.8°C and no appetite.
-After symptoms were treated, the dog was discharged, but it was brought back 11 days later because it was paralyzed, dehydrated, and had a xed stare.
+After symptoms were treated, the dog was discharged, but it was brought back 11 days later because it was paralyzed, dehydrated, and had a fixed stare.
 This animal had never been aggressive to other pets or humans.
 The dog was humanely killed, and its brain was sent to the Onderstepoort Veterinary Institute for rabies testing.

 Subsequently, antigenic characterization was performed with a panel of 16 monoclonal antibodies to the nucleocapsid protein of rabies virus (Canadian Food Inspection Agency, Nepean, Ontario, Canada).
 Both samples showed reactivity patterns associated with MOKV (Table 2).

-Final conrmation of MOKV in both case samples was obtained by reverse transcription–PCR, nucleotide sequencing, and phylogenetic analysis as described (12).
+Final confirmation of MOKV in both case samples was obtained by reverse transcription–PCR, nucleotide sequencing, and phylogenetic analysis as described (12).
 Phylogenetic analysis (Figure) showed that the virus isolated from the cat sample (designated MOKV173/06) belonged to the same lineage of MOKV isolates that were recovered from cats in the same region of South Africa (12).
 However, the virus detected in the dog sample (designated MOKV404/05) appeared to represent a different South African MOKV lineage that was phylogenetically positioned between known South African and Zimbabwean lineages.
 This MOKV had nucleotide similarities of 88.1%–90.4%

 Emerging Infectious Diseases • www.cdc.gov/eid • Vol. 13, No. 9, September 2007